savepoint.

 Increase budgets of high-performing regrantors: this incentivizes regrantors to make good grants, delegates authority to people who have performed well in the past, and quantifies their track record.

 Hire another team member: Our team is currently just 2 people, both of us are wearing a lot of hats, and one (Austin) spends ~30% of his time on Manifold.
-Were interested in finding a fulltime in-house grantmaker for grant evaluation, regrantor assessment, and public comms.
+We’re interested in finding a fulltime in-house grantmaker for grant evaluation, regrantor assessment, and public comms.
 Ideally, this person would take on a cofounder-like role and weigh in on Manifund strategy.
 Later, we may want to hire another engineer or ops role.

 ### Running a larger test of impact certs